Pacificism: Development

-Pacifism ranges between total pacifism, which usually states that killing, violence or war is unconditionally wrong in all cases, and defensivism, which accepts all defensive acts as morally just.
+Pacificism ranges between total pacifism, which usually states that killing, violence or war is unconditionally wrong in all cases, and defensivism, which accepts all defensive acts as morally just.
 Pacificism states that war may ever be considered only as a firm "last resort" and condemns both aggression and militarism.
 In the 1940s, the two terms were not conceptually distinguished, and pacificism was considered merely an archaic spelling.